Introduction to OMiCC

 - After adding CGP(s) to a compendium, three options are provided: a) to go back to the search study page, b) create more sample groups in the current study, and c) go to the compendium to perform analysis on the CGP(s) in the compendium.
 The user can choose to ignore these options and maneuver using the tool bar on top of the page.

-On all tabs (except for the "Analysis Results" tab), the number of samples in the sample groups within each CGP is displayed ("C1" and "C2" columns) alongside the number of probes and genes.
+On all tabs (except for the "Analysis Results" tab), the number of samples in the sample groups within each CGP is displayed ("C1" and "C2" columns) alongside the number of probes (if data is generated from a microarray platform) and genes.
 Once CGPs are selected (by toggling the checkbox next to each CGP), OMiCC only performs analyses on the common genes across the selected CGPs.
 Thus, the inclusion of CGPs covering relatively few genes compared to other CGPs can result in the analysis of a small number of genes.
 We suggest that the user should first assess the probe/gene coverage of a CGP to help decide whether to include the CGP in a joint analysis (e.g., meta-analysis) with other CGPs.
-When working with multiple CGPs that use the same platform, one has the option of performing analyses at the individual probe or gene levels (a gene is typically cover by multilple probes).
-When working across platforms, analyses can only be done at the gene level.
+When working with multiple CGPs that use the same microarray platform, one has the option of performing analyses at the individual probe or gene levels (a gene is typically cover by multiple probes).
+When working across platforms or with RNA-seq data, analyses can only be done at the gene level.

 - The "CGPs" tab lists the CGPs in the compendium.
 A specific subset of CGPs can be selected and made public by clicking the "Make Public" button.
-Meta-data, CGP information and raw GEO expression data (from the series matrix file) of selected CGPs can be downloaded by clicking the "Export Raw Data On" button, through which the user can select whether the expression data should be exported in probe or gene space.
-When the selected CGPs originate from studies that used different platforms, raw data can only be exported in gene space.
-In a "GEO Data" (i.e., data in the series matrix file from GEO)
+Meta-data, CGP information and expression data (from the series matrix file) of selected CGPs can be downloaded by clicking the "Export Raw Data On" button, through which the user can select whether the expression data should be exported in probe or gene space.
+When the selected CGPs originate from studies that used different platforms or from RNA-seq studies, raw data can only be exported in gene space.

 - OMiCC offers a "one-click" approach to compute DEPs and associated statistics with default settings.
 The default settings consist of the following configurations: a) Using Limma with BH multiple-testing correction to perform differential expression analysis, b) using "Normalized GEO Data" (see above), and c) using t-statistics to generate a gene-by-CGP data matrix (i.e., the "DEP" matrix).
 CGPs assayed on platforms with missing probe-to-gene mapping information or whose "Normalized GEO data" is unavailable cannot be analyzed using this "one-click" approach.
 Also note that the quality and usability of the "Normalized GEO Data" are questionable some studies.
 For these studies, please refer to the warning message display on the study page for details.

 - The "Meta-analysis" tab provides an interface for performing meta-analysis on selected CGPs.
+The user can choose between two meta-analysis methods, RankProd and MetaIntegrator.
 As in DEP analysis, the user can select the type of data matrix to use for each CGP in the meta-analysis.
 Here, unique for the "Meta-analysis" tab, the user can select the reference condition for each CGP so that the comparison direction is aligned and thus biologically consistent across CGPs.
 For example, consider a CGP comprising Crohn’s Disease samples as the non-reference ("Condition 1") vs. those from healthy subjects as a reference ("Condition 2" in OMiCC is by default the reference condition for DEP analysis), while another CGP has healthy samples as the non-reference (i.e., "Condition 1").
 Meta-analyzing the two together would require that the reference conditions be standardized to either the healthy or the disease sample groups.

 - The "Analysis Results" tab provides an interface for accessing results from analyses performed.
 Each analysis is tracked using a unique identifier.
 By selecting the specific Analysis “Run ID", the user can view, download and share results (see the section below on "Results from OMiCC analysis" for details).